k-pineda/Week1-Challenge/README.md

 ## Usage

 To use this webpage, at the top right hand side are navigational links to three different concepts.
-When clicking on a topic, the browser will move to the section that contains that topics information.
+When clicking on a topic, the browser will move to the section that contains that topics of information.

 ![Header, navigation panel and introduction img](./assets/images/Screenshot%202023-04-06%20152045.png)
 ![Main content and aside info](./assets/images/Screenshot%202023-04-06%20152127.png)